|

 Annual examination

-The ABFPRS held its annual examination on June 23-24, 2007, in Washington, D.C.
-Fifty-three surgeons sat for the test, bringing to 1,167 the total number of examinees to date.
-This test was the 23rd since the ABFPRS was established in 1986.
+The ABFPRS held its annual examination on June 14-15, 2014, in Washington, D.C.
+Forty-one surgeons from the U.S. and Canada, and three surgeons taking the test as international candidates to complete IBCFPRS requirements, sat for the test, bringing to 1,586 the total number of examinees to date.
+This test was the 30th examination administered by the ABFPRS since it was established in 1986.

 The examination has two parts—the written test, which consists of 300 multiple-choice items, and the oral test, which consists of 12 protocols.
 This year, both the written and oral tests again earned high reliability ratings during independent analysis of exam results.
 The reliability rating is the degree to which test scores are consistent and dependable.
 The failure rate was within the acceptable range for an examination at the subspecialty level.